-The Principal will strive to ensure that all children in the School feel safe at all times.
-In order to achieve this, the Principal has a range of strategies that may be used to assist bullies in ceasing to harass others.
+The Senior Leadership Team will strive to ensure that all children in the School feel safe at all times.
+In order to achieve this, the SLT has a range of strategies that may be used to assist bullies in ceasing to harass others.
 Students who repeatedly bully will be asked to attend the SBRC (Student Behaviour Review Committee) to explain how they will change their behaviour and to understand the consequences they will receive if the behaviour does not cease.
-Any of these strategies outlined below may be employed at the Principal's discretion, particularly if a student has been involved in repeated incidents.
+Any of these strategies outlined below may be employed at the Principal's (or their delegate's) discretion, particularly if a student has been involved in repeated incidents.

-- 1. Referral to counselling before a student becomes a habitual 'bully' he or she will have the opportunity to examine his or her behaviour and learn new ways of behaving. - 2.
-Detention a more defined consequence where the student is given time to think about his or her behaviour. - 3.
-Class Conference -a class meeting chaired by a Coordinator or School Counsellor that focuses on the student seeing the effect of his or her behaviour on his or her peer group. - 4.
-Meeting with parents -held to enlist the support of parents in order to bring about change in a student's behaviour. - 5.
-Suspension -used to send a strong message to bullies that their behaviour will not be tolerated in the school community. - 6.
+- 1. Referral to counselling before a student becomes a habitual 'bully' they will have the opportunity to examine their behaviour and learn new ways of behaving. - 2.
+Detention a more defined consequence where the student is given time to think about their behaviour. - 3.
+Restorative conversation between perpetrator and victim to discuss the impact of their behaviour and steps to repatriate the relationship. - 4.
+Class Conference -a class meeting chaired by a Coordinator or School Counsellor that focuses on the student seeing the effect of their behaviour on their peer group. - 5.
+Meeting with parents -held to enlist the support of parents in order to bring about change in a student's behaviour. - 6.
+Suspension -used to send a strong message to bullies that their behaviour will not be tolerated in the school community. - 7.
 Expulsion after a student has undergone some or all of the previous steps and is still unable to change his or her behaviour the Principal may require the student to leave the school community.